lucio-karin0506/Artist_Trend_Analysis/README.md

 # Artist_Trend_Analysis
-Predicting Artist Trend and this project is for Master's Thesis Paper
+Predicting Artist Trend and this project is for Master's Degree Paper